 Is this all it takes to do electrical house wiring estimates?

 All in all, you have gathered all the material needed to do electrical house wiring.
 Now you have a rough idea of how much money you will spend on materials to complete your project.
 Is this all?
-I guess not, you will need to add the cost of labor.
+I guess not, you will need to add the cost of labour.
 How much money does your electrician want for doing the installation?
 In many instances, you will have to negotiate with the installer but as a simple guide, you will need to calculate 30-35% of the total cost of the material.
-Click here to learn more about wiring estimates.